New Page 1

 Learning

-Build self esteem, independence, co-operation, team work & self confidence.
+Build self esteem, independence, co-operation, team work and self confidence.
 Respect for living things.
 Sharing experiences with peers and adults.
-Health & safety
+Health and safety.

 Counting natural objects.
-Sorting shapes, colours & sizes.
-Measuring, problem solving & calculating.
-Pattern making & recognising.
+Sorting shapes, colours and sizes.
+Measuring, problem solving and calculating.
+Pattern making and recognising.

 'How many children can fit in our boat?'

-Listening to instructions, discussing findings, new vocabulary, sharing ideas, story telling, songs & rhymes.
+Listening to instructions, discussing findings, new vocabulary, sharing ideas, story telling, songs and rhymes.
 Mark making in the mud.
 Keeping a diary.

 Dancing, music making, picture making using natural materials.
 Mud painting.
-Role play & imaginative play.
+Role play and imaginative play.

 Example activities